-- Pain: If you get cramps, keep track of when they start and how long they last.
+Pain: If you have cramps, keep track of when they start and how long they last.
 If they become worse, make a note of that.

-While it is normal for your menstrual cycle to have some irregularities, there are some symptoms that may signify that there is an underlying problem.
-You should see a doctor if you are experiencing any of these symptoms:
+It’s normal for your menstrual cycle to have some irregularities, but there are some symptoms that may indicate an underlying problem.
+You should see a doctor if you’re experiencing any of these symptoms:

 - Your period lasts longer than seven days.